-This study evaluates the reallocation of water storage at Philpott Lake in south-central Virginia .
-It examines alternatives and identifies the most cost-effective means of providing additional water for the current and future demands of the region, including actions other than reallocation.
+The purpose of this study is to address the inadequate supply of water for Henry County Public Service Authority (HCPSA) and its customers in south-central Virginia.
+The study examines alternatives and identifies the most cost-effective means of providing additional water for the current and future demands of the region, including actions other than reallocation.